-Section 24 - Article 3 - Zoning Districts, Uses, and Dimensional Standards.
-Section 3.10.2 (h) Floor area is hereby amended to read as follows:
+Section 34 - Article 3 - Zoning Districts, Uses, and Dimensional Standards.
+Section 3.10.2 (f) Floor area is hereby amended to read as follows and Table 3.10-2 is hereby deleted as follows:

 "Floor area.
-Each affordable dwelling unit must shall be substantially similar in livable square footage to unrestricted, market rate units have the minimum floor area established in Table 3.10-2 below.
+Each affordable dwelling unit-must-shall be substantially similar in livable square footage to unrestricted, market rate units have the minimum floor area established in Table 3.10-2 below.
 For each unit type and category, the developers may choose to construct larger units.
 However, allowable sales or rental prices for the larger units may not exceed the maximum set forth in the agreements and restrictions recorded as required in section 3.10.4."
 Substantial similarity in livable square footage between the affordable and unrestricted market rate units shall be evaluated when considering the suitability of Affordable Housing Plan required in 3.10.4.
 For the purposes of this section, livable square footage is defined as the portion of the dwelling unit that is heated and/or cooled space.